 Skip to main content

 Environments provide structured management for deployments, ensuring controlled rollouts, stable endpoints, and autoscaling.
 They help teams stage, test, and release models without affecting production traffic.
-Deployments can be promoted to an environment (e.g., “staging”) to validate outputs before moving to production, allowing for safer model iteration and evaluation.
+Deployments can be promoted to an environment (for example, “staging”) to validate outputs before moving to production, allowing for safer model iteration and evaluation.

 Environments support structured validation before promoting a deployment, including:

-Promoting a deployment ensures it inherits environment-specific scaling and monitoring settings, such as: A production environment operates like any other environment but has restrictions:
+Promoting a deployment ensures it inherits environment-specific scaling and monitoring settings: The production environment operates like any other environment but has restrictions:

 • It can’t be deleted unless the entire model is removed.